 Lemon slices and lemon zest have been added to give the salad a spring feel.
 The dried cranberries give the salad sweetness and the drizzle of crème fraîche balances it.

 Feel free to serve this pear, gouda, and almond salad as a composed salad or a tossed salad.
 Pour on the tangy, sweet salad dressing and your salad will be complete.
 Serve this for a light supper with our pesto babka.

-The pleasure of a 5 star review for this pear, gouda and almond salad would be greatly appreciated.
+The pleasure of a 5-star review for this salad would be greatly appreciated.

 Pear, gouda, and almond salad is both a healthy and simple meal featuring red pear, gouda, blue cheese, and toasted almonds.
 It’s a low carb easy meal that is perfect for lunch or a light dinner.
 Pour the honey, olive oil, and apple cider vinaigrette over the mixed greens to give you an easy Easter salad idea.